Skip to main content

 Initial Dosage

-Initiate treatment with ENDOCET tablets 2.5 mg/325 mg adult dosage, with one or 2 tablets every 6 hours as needed for pain.
+Initiate treatment with ENDOCET using ENDOCET 2.5 mg/325 mg tablets in a dosing range of 1 to 2 tablets every 6 hours as needed for pain, at the lowest dose necessary to achieve adequate analgesia.
+Titrate the dose based upon the individual patient’s response to their initial dose of ENDOCET.
 The total daily dose of acetaminophen should not exceed 4 grams.

 The usual adult dosage is one tablet every 6 hours as needed for pain.
 The total daily dose of acetaminophen should not exceed 4 grams.